 **HV embedded generation systems may have a capacity greater than or equal to 5 MW granted that it has been issued with a specific registration exemption by AEMO.

-To connect a Micro Embedded Generator, refer to our Micro Embedded Generation Technical Requirements.
-These applications are often made by your system retailer or installer through our DER portal, however you'll still need to give your consent.
+To connect a Small Embedded Generation system, refer to our Small Embedded Generation Technical Requirements.
+These applications are often made by your system retailer or installer through our Evoenergy DER portal, however you'll still need to give your consent.

-The source of these generators vary, however are mostly large solar installations.
-These can be applied for through our DER portal and the system must comply with our Low Voltage Embedded Generation Technical Requirements.
+The source of these generators vary, however are mostly solar and/or battery installations.
+These can be applied for through our Evoenergy DER portal and the system must comply with our Low Voltage Embedded Generation Technical Requirements.

-Common types of HV Embedded Generators include solar, landfill generation, diesel generation and micro hydro.
+Common types of HV Embedded Generation include solar, landfill generation, diesel generation and micro hydro.

 Registered Generators